gsharma/cohort-membership/README.md

 # Cohort Membership
-A library for maintaining and observing changes to membership metadata for a cohort.
+A library for providing the grouping/cohort construct and for  maintaining and observing changes to membership metadata for a cohort.

 This library also provides simple primitives for lease-based distributed locking.